×

 Isometric Drawing In AutoCAD

 Being a 2D and 3D drafting tool, AutoCAD is typically used to produce isometric drawings.
-There is an easy method to create an isometric drawing in AutoCAD – the ISODRAFT option.
+There is an easy method to create an isometric architecture drawing in AutoCAD – the ISODRAFT option.
 You just need to turn on this setting in the command line to use it.
-Isodraft command can also be activated using its icon on the Status Bar.
+The isodraft command can also be activated using its icon on the Status Bar.
 Just remember which isoplane you are using before using drawing tools.

 How to create an isometric drawing in AutoCAD